AnarAtilla/djangoProject/README.md

 # Project Title

 ## Description
-This project is a Django-based web application for managing a library.
+This project is a Django-based web application for managing a library and a task manager.
 It allows users to view book details, manage their accounts, and perform other library-related tasks.
+Additionally, it provides functionality to manage tasks and categories.

 ## Setup
 1. **Clone the repository**: